NSLS2/erobs/README.md

 | **Universal Robots (UR)** | Collaborative robotic arm |
 | **Stäubli** | Industrial robotic arm |
 | **EPICS-based sample exchangers** | Automated sample handling |

 We plan to expand this list significantly as the division grows.

-We plan to expand this list significantly as the division grows.